Do we make faith too complicated?

 Next is presence

-Do you see my problem here?
 As much as I wanted to comfort my mom, I couldn’t, in good faith, tell her something I don’t necessarily believe in myself.
 It wouldn’t feel right to tell someone something just because you think it’s what they want, or need, to hear.
 I try to steer clear of doing this.

 Finally – relationship

 I realize now that faith doesn’t have to mean life or death.
 It shouldn’t only be reserved for gods and higher powers.
 We can—and should—have faith in each other, one human to another.
 You can have faith in someone and, sometimes, that’s all they need to hear to get through whatever life throws at them.
+So maybe faith isn’t that complicated after all.
+Maybe it only requires we show up, be open and honest with others and offer our presence—or a hand to hold.
+Maybe we need to unplug in the hard times and seek out the person behind the computer screen.

 Interested in continuing the conversation with people like this author online?
-Make sure to check out the Thred curriculum series and our course on the Spiritual Conversation Curve, where you will receive practical tools for engaging in comity-driven spiritual conversations both in-person and on your feed.
+Make sure to check out the Thred curriculum series and our course on the Spiritual Conversation Curve, where you will receive practical tools for engaging in comity-driven spiritual conversations both in person and on your feed.